droonga/droonga.org/ja/overview/index.md

 ---
-title: Droonga 概要
+title: Overview
-layout: ja
+layout: en
 ---

+Not yet available in English.
+See [Japanese version](/ja/overview/) for now.

 * TOC
 {:toc}